usrshare/szsol/README.md

 Dragons (labeled with dashes) can't be stacked -- but when all four dragons of a single suit are exposed, they can be moved into a single free cell.

 The free cells are empty areas where one of any card can be stored.
-(With the exception of the dragons, which, as stated before, can be moved into a single cell when possible.)
+(But, as stated before, four dragons of the same color can also be moved into a single cell when possible.)

 The flower (labeled '@') is a purely decorative card and will be moved to its